ah-OOG-ah/LoliASM/README.md

-# LoliASM
+# NormalASM
-The lolis are now preparing to bytecode manipulate your game.
+Normal people are now preparing to bytecode manipulate your game.